“It’s a good thing that I’m a rich ****in’ man.” — Bobby Axelrod

 So I haven’t introduced them to the concept of money and just trying to make the equation a bit simpler for them that daddy going to work equals nice holiday and Christmas presents. (laughter) So just to help them understand a bit why I am going off to work.”

-Damian has young kids that will be in school for a long time, and given that Damian also loves what he is doing, daddy will be working long hours for a long time, too.
+Damian has kids that will be in school for some time, and given that Damian also loves what he is doing, daddy will be working long hours for a long time, too.
 But I just hope he ultimately has the time and the money to live his deepest fantasy in life which he shares with Lauren Collins in her wonderful New Yorker profile of him:

 “I think probably my deepest fantasy is that I will have money enough and time enough, that I won’t get so caught up in the rat race to succeed, that I’ll just take time out to create an artistic salon with a pool and a tennis court and a gorgeous country house, and glamorous and brilliant friends will come and spend a weekend there.
 It’s what I long for.”

 Well, who does not long for that?
 And for some reason, this brings to my mind one of the best tunes ever written — and you already know I love to close with music — that I love singing around the house.
 Enjoy!